 Best for – High-performance outdoors jacket for the toughest conditions, designed for serious adventurers

 Cost – £180

 This really is a top bit of kit and a favourite amongst outdoors people.
 The Atom LT is the most expensive insulate jacket on this list but the products from Arc’teryx never disappoint, gaining them the reputation of providing the highest quality, outdoor performance products.

 The Coreloft™ synthetic insulation is groundbreaking, lightweight and high functioning even once wet, this combines with Tyono™ 20 lining for added breathability.
-Together with an adjustable Storm Hood™ and a No Slip Zip™ mean it’s ready to take on pretty much anything you’re prepared to throw at it.
+Together with an adjustable Storm Hood™, a No Slip Zip™ and super water-resistant shell mean it’s ready to take on pretty much anything you’re prepared to throw at it.

 Marmot Featherless Synthetic Insulated Hoodie